ahmadrezabaqerzade/medical-image-segmentation/README.md

 This repository serves as the template , focusing on medical image segmentation.
 Explore and utilize this template to kickstart your own medical image segmentation projects, leverage best practices, and accelerate your journey into the world of precise medical diagnostics through deep learning.

 ## 1. Problem Statement
+Segmentation in artificial intelligence is one of the very important areas that aims to determine the precise boundaries of one or multiple targets, requiring each pixel of the image to be labeled.
+Segmentation has various types, with three commonly used ones being semantic segmentation, instance segmentation, and panoptic segmentation (instance segmentation + semantic segmentation).
+Segmentation can be used in various fields such as medical image segmentation for disease diagnosis and urban image segmentation for self-driving cars, and so on.

+Segmentation is also one of the most commonly used areas in the medical field for disease diagnosis.
+In medical imaging, segmentation includes:
+1. Segmentation of brain MRI images for detecting brain tumors and studying neurological diseases.
+2. Segmentation of lung images for lung cancer diagnosis and prognosis.
+3. Segmentation of breast MRI images for detecting normal breast tissue and breast cancer, among others.

+Segmentation of gastrointestinal images obtained with integrated magnetic resonance imaging (MRI) and MR-Linacs also aids in the detection of gastrointestinal tumors.
 Diagnosing gastrointestinal tumors is one of the challenges faced by doctors in treating patients.
 Approximately half of the patients are eligible for radiation therapy, and this procedure should be performed in a way that does not harm the intestines and stomach.
 By using artificial intelligence (specifically in the field of segmentation), these areas can be identified, helping doctors to expedite patient treatment.
 Treating patients using this method can reduce daily treatment time from one hour (which can be difficult for patients) to 15 minutes.

 ### <code style="color : red">Challenges</code>: